 When purchasing a laptop nowadays you have to keep up with the ongoing upgrades and changes each new model brings to the market.
 For example, USB-C ports are showing up in the newer laptops as well as microSD cards.
 Some laptops are discontinuing to include the earlier device ports so don’t get stuck.
 Buy the right equipment or adapters

-Are you thinking the same logic for the screen resolution as we discussed above about more money means a better laptop?
+Are you thinking the same logic for the screen resolution as we discussed above, about more money means a better laptop?

 Again, not necessarily.
 A 4K display is the latest upgrade and it is a great feature unless you are choosing a laptop with a smaller screen instead of a gaming laptop (with a large screen) where a 4K display is an awesome addition to the experience.

 This feature is also a battery drain.
 It’s nice to want it, but do you really need it?
-A 1080 resolution is reasonable for daily use and a modest budget.
+A 1080 resolution is reasonable for daily use and has a modest budget.

 6. Test Run